 - * Accredited by the Accreditation Council for Pharmacy Education (since 1939)

-UF is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-A classification.
+University of Florida is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-A classification.
 The most popular sports played are listed below:

 - Baseball (Southeastern Conference)